isabella232/GSoC17/Journal/Week_11.md

 This week was dedicated to continue testing `fork` and solving the issues regarding fork orchestration, solving tests issues, and finding away to process multiple outputs.
 Also made a test to see if `junction` worked even if there is no final task after it.
+All this is within the scope of PR [#72](https://github.com/bionode/bionode-watermill/pull/72).

 ## Progress